 sudo ufw enable

-Now that UFW is installed and enabled, you need to create allow rules on TCP port 11211.
-The specific rules you create will depend on your installation and requirements, whether you’re using a single IP network connection or working with multiple instances in a cluster network.
+Now that UFW is installed and enabled, you must create allow rules on TCP port 11211.
+The rules you create will depend on your installation and requirements, whether using a single IP network connection or working with multiple instances in a cluster network.

 Allow access to Memcached from a specific IP address: